nfinit/ansibench/README.md

 still widely used in the industry, especially in embedded systems where VAX MIPS is still often cited in marketing literature.

+A modern alternative to Dhrystone that attempts to provide solutions to many of its shortcomings is the EEMBC's [CoreMark](http://github.com/nfinit/ansibench#coremark) benchmark, which is also included in this package.

 The Dhrystone version included in this package is the [most widely used version (2.1)](http://www.netlib.org/benchmark/dhry-c) with some modifications mostly to make it acceptable to ANSI-compliant C compilers